 You can also save this as a template.
 Making it easier for the next time.

 Customize Your Gantt Chart

 Now you can see your project and action flow way better!
-If you have a lot of data, some extra info might be helpful to get everything under control.
-Or maybe you have a color which you prefer to Microsoft Excel’s Default options?
-It is actually possible to customize your chart by changing its colors or adding a bit of information using the Chart Design tab.
+If you’re working with a lot of data, some extra info might be helpful to get everything under control.
+Or maybe you have a color which you prefer to the default options?
+This is all possible by using the Chart Design tab.